 Laundry benchtops are also often used as extra kitchen countertop space: Small appliances such as slow cookers or bread makers are often set up in the laundry.
 These appliances may not get used every day and do often take up valuable space on your kitchen benchtop or kitchen storage area, so don’t neglect to factor this is in if you do use your laundry room for other household tasks too.

-Interior design is all about creating the most functional as well as beautiful environment in your home and this includes custom designed spaces such as kitchens, bathrooms, joinery and laundry rooms!
+Interior design is all about creating the most functional as well as beautiful environment in your home and this includes custom designed spaces such as kitchens, bathrooms, joinery and laundry rooms.
+Our guide to laundry room design covers the basics to help you create that perfect space that will best fit your needs and lifestyle.

 Have a design dilemma of your own?
 Join our Facebook Group: Home Design & Decorating 101!
 Be a part of our community and join here!